For Traditional & Non-Traditional Worship

 - For weekly use in churches.
 Choose what elements fit your style.

-- Lectionary Liturgy uses the 4 "first readings" of the Revised Common Lectionary.
+- Lectionary Liturgy uses the 4 "primary texts" of the Revised Common Lectionary each week.

 Reactions to Lectionary Liturgy: